tetra-code/cse_y2_notes/Q1/ML/week3.md

-# Week 3
-Last week we did parametric density estimatino.
-Used Gaussian distribution for each of the classes to estimate the global parameters on training set.
-FOr classificaiton use Bayes rule of posterior probability

-## Non-parametric density estimation
+# Non-parametric density estimation
-In real life, it is not easy to define distribution types on data sets.
-Since we don't no distribution, can't esimate the global parameters.
-And the decision boundaries no longer simple shapes
+In real life we don't no distribution
+=> can't esimate the global parameters

 One way is to use a histogram:
 1. split feature in subregions, or bins, of width h